pdsinterop/solid-link-metadata/README.md

 Whenever a resource has a link metadata predicate for a specific entity, any other predicates for that same entity should be ignored.

-For example, say you delete a subject (entity) from a resource, and the application that you use, applies the lm:deleted predicate to it.
+For example, say you delete a subject (entity) from a resource, and the application that you use, applies the `lm:deleted` predicate to it.
 This means that the subject no longer exists and any other predicates on it should also be ignored.
-Now if you 'undelete' the subject, all the application has to do is remove the lm:deleted predicate and all the information is back.
+Now if you 'undelete' the subject, all the application has to do is remove the `lm:deleted` predicate and all the information is back.

 This should also work for redirect information.
 If you set a redirect (temporary or permanent) predicate on a subject, applications should only allow you to alter or remove those predicates.
-Any other predicates here are no longer valid and should no longer be used.
+Any other predicates there are no longer valid and should no longer be used.

 The reasoning here is that the redirect or deleted predicates explicitly invalidate the current subject URL.
 If this wasn't the case the exact information about the subject becomes ambiguous.
+Consider the following:

-If URL &lt;A> specifies &lt;A> `foaf:knows` &lt;B>, and &lt;A> `lm:redirectTemporary` &lt;C>.
-And URL &lt;C> specifies &lt;C> `foaf:knows` &lt;D>.
+- If URL &lt;A> specifies &lt;A> `foaf:knows` &lt;B>, and
+- &lt;A> `lm:redirectTemporary` &lt;C>.
+- And URL &lt;C> specifies &lt;C> `foaf:knows` &lt;D>.

 Does this mean that &lt;A> knows &lt;B>,&lt;C>?
 Then you could no longer remove the `foaf:knows` &lt;B> information, there is no 'undo' option.

 So only by ignoring all other predicates linked to &lt;A> can we completely redefine the knowledge in &lt;C>.